Nitroplast: Life cycle

 The lifecycle of A. thalassa is not well understood.
 As an obligate endosymbiont, A. thalassa is thought to be unable to survive outside of the host, suggesting its entire life cycle takes place inside of the host.
 The division and replication of A. thalassa are at least partially under the control of the host cell.
 It is thought that a signal transduction pathway exists to regulate the amount of A. thalassa cells within the host to ensure a sufficient amount of A. thalassa cells are supplied to the host's daughter cell during cell division.

+UCYN-A2's cell division cadence is kept in sync with the host, like the mitochondria and the chloroplasts.

 Diversity

 Genomic analysis of A. thalassa shows a wide variety of nifH gene sequences.
 Thus, this group of cyanobacteria can be divided into genetically distinct sublineages, four of which have been identified and defined.
 Sequences belonging to A. thalassa have been found in nearly all oceanic bodies.

+Lineages

 The lineages of A. thalassa are split by their determining oligotypes.
 There is a very high level of similarity between all sublineages in their amino-acid sequences, but some variance was found in their nifH sequences.
 The oligotypes of A. thalassa are based on its nitrogenase (nifH) sequences, and reveal thirteen positions of variance (entropy).
 The variances would cause different oligotypes/sublineages of A. thalassa to be found in different relative abundances and have different impacts on the ecosystems where they are found.

-Oligotyping

-Four main sublineages have been identified from oligotype analysis, and their respective oligotypes are: UCYN-A1/ Oligo1, UCYN-A2/Oligo2, UCYN-A3/Oligo3, UCYN-A4/Oligo4.
+Four main sublineages have been identified from oligotype analysis, and their respective oligotypes are: UCYN-A1/Oligo1, UCYN-A2/Oligo2, UCYN-A3/Oligo3, UCYN-A4/Oligo4.
+As many as 8 sublineages have been distinguished.

 UCYN-A1 was the most abundant oligotype found across the oceans.
 The UCYN-A1 sublineage has an abundance of nitrogenase in a range of 104 – 107 copies of nifH per litre.
 UCYN-A1 and UCYN-A2 also have a significantly reduced genome size.
 UCYN-A2 differs from UCYN-A1 in that its oligo2 oligotyping has 10/13 differing positions of entropy from oligo1 (UCYN-A1).
+They also have different hosts.
 UCYN-A3 differs from UCYN-A1 with its oligo3 differing from oligo1 with an entropy position difference of 8/13.
 UCYN-A4 also differs from UCYN-A1 by 8/13 entropy positions in a different set.